 Large, well-formed logs are sawn into beams used in light construction and into boards and planks used to make furniture, cabinets, boxes and crates.
 Selected logs are sliced for decorative veneer and plywood.
 Small diameter roundwood and misshapen logs are made into roofing shingles, matches or are pulped for particleboard.

 It is listed as a vulnerable species by the International Union for Conservation of Nature and Natural Resources (IUCN), which brings attention to its conservation needs.

-Grows naturally in humid tropical lowland to mid-elevation climates, generally in areas with annual lows of 18 to 25 °C, annual highs of 27 to 35°C, annual rainfall of 1800 to 4500 mm and a dry season of 5 months or less.
+Grows naturally in humid tropical lowland to mid-elevation climates, generally areas with annual lows of 18 to 25°C, annual highs of 27 to 35°C, annual rainfall of 1700 to 5000 mm and a dry season of 5 months or less.

 New plants are usually raised from seed that have been left to soak in water for one to two days.
 They are then sown in individual containers and the developing seedlings kept under shade for twelve to eighteen months before being planted out.

 Performs best on moist, free-draining clay and loam soils of an acid to neutral nature, generally with a pH of 5.0 to 7.5, and on sites with full to partial sun exposure.

 It is listed as a weed in at least one reference publication, but there does not appear to be any record of it being a serious weed anywhere.
 It is reported to take up to twenty-five years before it starts producing viable seed, which suggests it is unlikely to become a weed pest.